-Exclusion Assessment for controversial weapons
+• Exclusion Assessment for controversial weapons

-Companies are excluded if they are identified as being exposed to the production or distribution of controversial weapons or key components of controversial weapons or to other related business activities (anti-personnel mines, cluster munition, chemical and biological weapons, blinding laser weapons, weapons with non-detectable fragments, depleted uranium weapons/munition and/or incendiary weapons with white phosphorus).
+Companies are excluded if they are identified as being involved in the manufacture or distribution of controversial weapons or key components of controversial weapons (anti-personnel mines, cluster munitions and/or chemical and biological weapons).
 The exposures within a Group structure may also be taken into account for the exclusions.